aep-dev/api-linter/docs/rules/0134/request-path-required.md

 rule:
   aep: 134
   name: [core, '0134', request-path-required]
-  summary: Delete RPCs must have a `path` field in the request.
+  summary: Update RPCs must have a `path` field in the request.
 permalink: /134/request-path-required
 redirect_from:
   - /0134/request-path-required
 ---

-# Delete methods: Name field
+# Update methods: Name field

-This rule enforces that all `Delete` standard methods have a `string path` field in the request message, as mandated in [AEP-134][].
+This rule enforces that all `Update` standard methods have a `string path` field in the request message, as mandated in [AEP-134][].

 ## Details

-This rule looks at any message matching `Delete*Request` and complains if the `path` field is missing.
+This rule looks at any message matching `Update*Request` and complains if the `path` field is missing.

 ## Examples